Toronto - Kingston - Ottawa - Montreal (619 km)

 Montreal - Quebec City (262 km)

-Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre-Dame Basilica, before heading to the Olympic Stadium and Tower and seeing the Montreal Biodome.
-Afterwards, we will head to historic Quebec City for the night, where we will take in a panoramic view of the city from the Edifice Marie-Guyart. then visit the Historic District, Chateau Frontenac and Place Royale.
+Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre Dame Basilica, before heading to Montreal Biodome.
+Then, we will arrive at the Olympic Park in Montreal and take an optional tour there to visit Olympic Tower.
+We will also visit Ice Hotel (only in winter).
+We'll next travel to the Olympic Stadium "The Big O".
+After lunch, we will head to historic Quebec City, where we will take in a panoramic view of the city from the Quebec tower.
+Then explore Old Quebec City.
 In the evening, we will enjoy a delicious French-style dinner.

 Montreal, Quebec is the second-largest city in Canada, and the center of French Canadian culture.
 Called "Canada's Cultural Capital," Montreal offers much to see and do, whether you are looking to explore history or the arts.